dfbarrero/aiCourse/assignments/robot/robot.md

 ## Introduction

 The goal of this assignment is to develop a robot controller able to follow a wall based on a set of sonar measurements.
-We will address this problem as a classification task in which the input is composed by several sonar measurements and the output a class is the next robot motion.
+We will address this problem as a classification task in which the input is composed by several sonar measurements and the output class is the next robot motion.

 Of course, we need a labeled dataset to train the classifier.
 To this end we will use the UCI [Wall-Following Robot Navigation Data Data Set](https://archive.ics.uci.edu/ml/datasets/Wall-Following+Robot+Navigation+Data).
 This dataset contains data for three robot contigurations: